Rookout/docs/docs/collaboration.md

 title: Collaborations
 ---

-Leverage the power of Rookout by collaborating with your collegues using the following features:.
+Leverage the power of Rookout by collaborating with your colleagues using the following features:.

 ## Slack